Gribshunden: The wreck

 Archaeological and historical research indicates Gribshunden was purpose-built as a warship, an example of the first generation of vessels designed to carry gunpowder weapons.
 The combination of artillery and ships specifically intended to carry these weapons was an essential enabling technology for European domination of the globe after 1492.
 Gribshunden represents a fusion of Northern European clinker or lapstrake shipbuilding practices with Mediterranean and southern European flush-planked traditions; atop the carvel-built hull is a lightly constructed superstructure of lapstrake planks on frames.
-The place of construction was still in 2024 a matter of conjecture.
-North Eastern France (source of the wood), or Danzig (local shipbuilding familiar with this construction type), or Mediterranean / South Western Europe (Danish trading contacts) were possibilities favoured.

 Gribshunden is the oldest carvel hull found in Nordic waters, and marks the transition to the adoption of much larger ships after the late medieval period.
 Surveys of the wreck indicate the ship had a keel length of 25.5 m (93.5 ft) and an estimated overall length of 32 m, with a maximum beam of approximately 8 m.
 Gribshunden perhaps was designed similarly to the vessels used on voyages of exploration in the late 15th and early 16th centuries, and therefore archaeological investigation of this site may provide insights into the ships commanded by Christopher Columbus, Vasco da Gama, and others.

 Site recording and photogrammetry

 Plan view of Gribshunden 3D photogrammetric model produced by Lund University, Sweden.

 Site plan of the Gribshunden shipwreck, derived from photogrammetric model of the wreck produced by Lund University, Sweden.

 Building on earlier investigations on the site, from 2019 new studies of the wreck commenced with collection of photogrammetric data to create a three-dimensional site plan.
 More than 5000 high-resolution digital images were processed to generate the initial 3D model, from which accurate measurements of the site and its features can be derived.
-In successive field seasons, this 3D plan has been successively updated to create a time-series plan of the excavation trenches to document activities on the wreck.
-3D models of selected artifacts can be re-inserted into the photogrammetric plan of the shipwreck, ultimately delivering an interpretive tool to visualize the spatial relationships among the objects contained in the wreck.
+In subsequent field seasons, this 3D plan has been successively updated to create a time-series plan of the excavation trenches to document activities on the wreck.
+3D models of selected artifacts are now being re-inserted into the photogrammetric plan of the shipwreck.
+Ultimately this will deliver an interpretive tool to visualize the spatial relationships among the objects contained in the wreck.